-The impact of the water created a vibrant hum that tickled Eku's stomach and sent a pulse through the earth and into the soft spots of his feet.
+The impact of the water created a vibrant hum that sent a pulse through Umawa to the soft spots of Eku's feet.

-The center of the basin was deep; a gradient of light to dark laza, like the iris and pupil of a misshapen eye; boulders marbled tan and gray enclosed the water on both sides, crowned by bright green moss; bushes encircled the rocky shoreline, healthy from the constant moisture, with fat green leaves and long, tubular pink flowers.
+The center of the basin was deep, a gradient of light to dark laza, like the iris and pupil of a misshapen eye.

+Boulders marbled tan and gray enclosed the pool, crowned by bright green moss.

+Bushes encircled the rocky shoreline, healthy from the constant moisture, with fat green leaves and long, tubular pink flowers.

-No sooner had the decision been made to settle, when young Abantu were leaping into the water.
+No sooner had the decision been made to settle, when Yathi, Eku and other young Abantu began leaping into the water.